Here are Best Buy's Top Deals of the week

 We’re here with another week of fantastic deals and savings options from Best Buy Canada.
 Heading into the weekend, we’ve compiled a list of great discounts on some of the latest smart TVs, headphones, and smart home accessories.

 The following deals are now available at Best Buy Canada and will run through until February 16th.
+Below are the top offers:

 Samsung QN55Q80 55-inch 4K HDR QLED SMT TV for $999.99 (save $200)